rachellehmbs/key-recovery-tool/README.md

 The program allows for optional constraints on the total time complexity, memory complexity, and time complexity in a precomputation phase.

+**By default, the program only aims at finding an attack that has complexity under the given time complexity.**

+However, if executed with the option

+--underN

+the program aims at finding the most efficient key recovery strategy using the maximum memory/precomputation specified by the user.
+Although this option often outputs a better strategy overall, the program is less quick.

 **Time complexity**
-The maximum time complexity is specified with the option --time .
+The maximum time complexity is specified with the option --time when executing.
 The specification of the time complexity must be understood as a coefficient that multiplies the total number of pairs N.
 It is specified in log_2.
 For example, the option --time 0.8 must be understood as a maximum time complexity 2^(0.8)N.

 **Memory complexity**
-The maximum memory complexity is specified with the option --mem .
+The maximum memory complexity is specified with the option --mem when executing.
 It is specified in log_2.
 For example, the option --mem 13 allows for a maximum memory complexity of 2^{13}.

 **Precomputation time complexity**
-The maximum time complexity allowed in a precomputation phase is specified with the option --pre.
+The maximum time complexity allowed in a precomputation phase is specified with the option --pre when executing.
 It is specified in log_2.
-It must be smaller or equal to what is specified for the option --mem .
+It must be smaller or equal to what is specified for the option --pre .
 For example, the option --pre 10 allows for a time complexity in the precomputation phase 2^{10}.
-The option --mem 13 --pre15 is not valid.
+The option --mem 13 --pre 15 is not valid.

 ##**Creating a .txt specification file**##